-In the event a game allows for the selection of multiple languages by the player who starts the game, English must be chosen if available unless all players in the game agree to play using another language offered by the machine prior to the beginning of play (i.e. the first player plunging his/her first ball).
+In the event a game allows for the selection of multiple languages by the player who starts the game and such choice is binding on all players, English must be chosen if available unless all players in the game agree to play using another language offered by the machine prior to the beginning of play (i.e. the first player plunging his/her first ball).

 Choosing a language other than English, in absence of an agreement, will result in, at minimum, an immediate game forfeit for the responsible player.
 The game is then restarted (if coin play, at the expense of the person responsible for starting the game).
 If a game selects the other language on its own without input by the player (due to an intermittently shorting switch, software glitch, etc), it is considered a catastrophic malfunction upon the objection of any one player.